mohankumarpaluru/oracle-freetier-instance-creation/README.md

 ```bash
 ./setup_init.sh rereun
 ```

 ## TODO
-- [ ] Ability to run script locally
+- [ ] Ability to run script locally :
-	- [ ] By letting user configure existing oracle subnet id in `OCI_CONFIG`
+	- [x] By letting user configure existing oracle subnet id in `OCI_CONFIG`.
-	- [ ] By creating VPC and subnet from Script if running locally (need to handle the free tier limits)
+	- [ ] By creating VPC and subnet from Script if running locally (need to handle the free tier limits).
-- [ ] Make Boot Volume Size configurable and handle errors and free tier limits
+- [ ] Make Boot Volume Size configurable and handle errors and free tier limits.
-- [ ] Assign a public IP through the script and handle free tier limits
+- [ ] Assign a public IP through the script and handle free tier limits.
-- [ ] Create a list of images and OS to display before launching an instance to select
+- [ ] Make the script interavtive by displaying a list of images and OS that can be used before launching an instance to select.
-- [ ] Redirect logs to a Telegram Bot
+- [ ] Redirect logs to a Telegram Bot.

 ## Environment Variables
 **Required Fields:**